 Like native trees and shrubs, they are great for any landscape and are highly tolerant to our year-round weather conditions.
 Native plants can adapt to poor quality soils because of their extensive root systems.
 They are drought tolerant and require less maintenance.
 With proper installation practices, establishment may be less than 2 years.
 Once established, maintenance of native plants is much less than cultivars, many of which require high amounts of watering, pruning, and winter protection.

 Native grasses and wildflowers also provide wildlife benefits as they attract insects that are food sources for game and song birds.
 They provide nesting and resting areas as well as cover from predators.
 Some serve as areas of thermal protection during the winter months and grasses are high in nutrients as forage for grazers.
 The seed heads of wildflowers are also a good food source for many species of wildlife.

-For more information about our fall native plant sale, click the heading above.
+For more information about our fall native plant sale, click here.

 How to Plant

 Weed control is the most important measure to take to ensure survival and growth of your seedlings or plant plugs!
 The best way to control weeds or sod is to “scalp” the top two inches of soil and vegetation in an area two feet around the seedling/ plug.
 Tilling or herbicides (used as directed) may also be used before planting.